 A study of integrating art and music in the elementary curriculum.
 Emphasis will be placed on the basic history and theory of art and music.
-Students will have an opportunity to effectively integrate lesson planning and modeling techniques to art and music in the elementary classroom.
-Three semester hours credit.
+Students will have an opportunity to effectively integrate lesson planning and

 HUM 300.
 SPECIAL STUDY IN HUMANITIES.